Kel Ajjer: Military actions 1916 to 1920

 On the night of March 24, their second attempt to break out succeeded.
 They fled into the mountains, where they searched for a well.
 Amoud's troops occupied the fort and sent reconnaissance troops.
 The French relief force reached Djanet, but far outnumbered, they withdrew again. - On the way, Lapierre lost more and more of his men, who deserted.
 He was taken prisoner with the last six Chaambas. - In May of the same year (1916), the French column Meynier retook Djanet with 1000 men.
 In June, however, it was abandoned again.
 This outpost of the French colonial army was too remote and supplies were not guaranteed. - Sheikh Amoud moved back into Djanet and continued to try to push back the French colonial power with raids, and battles, which he and his Tuareg temporarily succeeded in doing.

 Brahim ag Abakada was another leader of Kel Ajjer ethnic groups.
-His father was an Urarhen from the Kel Imirhou.
+His father was a Urarhen from the Kel Imirhou.
 Brahim had great influence on the Kel Ajjer in the area between the Oued Imirhou (west of Tarat) and Aharhar (west of Iherir).
 Brahim opposed the influence of the Senusiyya and offered the French to fight with his Tuareg against the Senusiyya.
 However, his terms were not acceptable to them.
 In response, he and his Tuareg fought the French troops with numerous attacks and kidnappings.
 In February 1917, there was a battle at Ain el Hadjadj in the Oued Irarraren, 125 km northwest of Illizi.
 The French forces were hard pressed and suffered heavy losses.
 As a result, the French withdrew from the Tassili n'Ajjer region. - In October 1918, a so-called pacification operation by the French colonial troops followed, in which goumiers and Tuareg from Kel Ahaggar were involved.
 The aim was to use a show of force to persuade the rebellious Kel Ajjer to cooperate and submit to “the French peace” (La paix française).
 Djanet was recaptured in the process. - At the end of February 1919, an agreement was reached between Brahim and the French, in which he and his Tuareg placed themselves under French command.
 They gave him the title of Amghar of the Imrad of the Tassili.